 For your convenience, log the following information:

+DATE OF PURCHASE MODEL NO AD-120

+DISTRIBUTOR'S NAME

+Serial No.(s)

-Replacement parts can be obtained from your distributor or the ADC factory.
-When ordering replacement parts from the factory, you can FAX your order to ADC at (508) 678-9447 or telephone your orders directly to the ADC Parts Department at (508) 678-9000.
+Replacement parts can be ordered from your distributor or the ADC factory.
+When ordering replacement parts from the factory, you can fax your order to ADC at (508) 678-9447 or telephone your orders directly to the ADC Parts Department at (508) 678-9010.
 Please specify the dryer model number and serial number in addition to the description and part number, so that your order is processed accurately and promptly.